Note to reader

 - Cargo moving under a bill of lading where the carrier acts as a transport contractor without responsibility for loading or unloading.

-- Where pre-arrival data was transmitted and a quantity of goods was initially reported upon arrival at FPOA, and subsequently the number of pieces found, by the carrier, is less than the number of pieces reported to the CBSA pre-arrival and upon arrival.
+- Where pre-arrival data was transmitted and a quantity of goods was initially reported upon arrival at the first port of arrival (FPOA), and subsequently the number of pieces found, by the carrier, is less than the number of pieces reported to the CBSA pre-arrival and upon arrival.

-- Commercial goods, goods that are or will be imported to Canada for a fee or empty cargo containers that are not for sale but does not include:
+- Under the Reporting of Imported Goods Regulations, specified goods includes commercial goods that are or will be imported to Canada for a fee or empty cargo containers that are not for sale but does not include:

 - (i) the goods are or will be in the actual possession of a person arriving in Canada; or